The simple SEO ‘how-to’ checklist for every organisation.

 - Have a mixture of both long tail (3-5 words) and short tail (1-2) keywords.

-- To get to know your client properly, use our free User Persona template, your ultimate guide to knowing how your client is thinking and behaving.
+- To get to know your client properly, knowing how your client is thinking and behaving is vital to effective marketing.

 - Asking these questions will help you generate and expand your list of keywords.
 Use a keyword tool to test your keywords.
 Are they too broad?
 Too narrow?
 Many free keywords tools will give you search volumes for your chosen keyword, as well as suggested alternatives that you may not have thought of - handy!